All Products

 schema_name

-The schema in which the dynamic table resides.
+The schema where the Dynamic Table resides.

 dynamic_table_name

-The name of the dynamic table.
+The name of the Dynamic Table.

 query_id

-The ID of the refresh query.
+The query ID of the refresh.

 refresh_start